 Vice President and Centre Director

-Paul Smith is Vice President of Xerox Innovation Group, the Centre Manager of Xerox Research Centre of Canada, and an Officer of Xerox Canada Inc. He leads the company’s Global Materials Research Centre, which is responsible for advanced materials research and development.
+Paul Smith is Vice President and Centre Manager of the Xerox Research Centre of Canada, the company’s Global Materials Research Centre, which is responsible for advanced materials research and development.

-In partnership with the National Research Council of Canada, Dr. Smith spearheaded the creation of the Canadian Campus for Advanced Materials and Manufacturing – an exciting partnership between government and industry for leading-edge, world-class research and development in the commercialization of Advanced Materials in the field of devices for the Internet of Everything, printed electronics, additive manufacturing, automotive, aerospace and other critical sectors; pioneering an exciting field in the most exciting of times.
+In partnership with the National Research Council of Canada, Dr. Smith helped create the Canadian Campus for Advanced Materials and Manufacturing.
+This is a partnership between government and industry for leading-edge, world-class research and development in the commercialization of Advanced Materials in the field of devices for the Internet of Everything, printed electronics, additive manufacturing, enabling technologies for Industry 4.0; pioneering an exciting field in the most exciting of times.

 Dr. Smith received his PhD in the field of Chemistry from the University of Bath, England in 1991, was an NSERC Fellow from 1995 to 1997, and in 2001 received an MBA from the Rotman School of Management, at the University of Toronto.
 He is the first Chairman of intelliFLEX, served on the board of NGen Canada, and is past chair of the Conference Board of Canada Council for Innovation and Commercialization.
 Paul also serves as Vice Chair of the Chemical Institute of Canada.

 Dr. Smith is a named inventor on 76 U.S patents and has 16 publications.